JanssenProject/jans/docs/CONTRIBUTING.md

 Best place to find something to work on is to look at [currently open issues](https://github.com/JanssenProject/jans/issues).
 If you are a first time contributor then starting with [list of good first issues](https://github.com/JanssenProject/jans/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) is best.

 ### Start a discussion
-Start a [Github Discussion](https://github.com/JanssenProject/jans/discussions) about what you are planning to contribute.
+Start a [GitHub Discussion](https://github.com/JanssenProject/jans/discussions) about what you are planning to contribute.
 Explain the feature or issue that you are planning to contribute and what your solution or implementation approach.
 Janssen is a community driven project and it'll be helpful to get community's view about it.

 ### Create an issue
 Take your time to write a proper issue including a good summary and description.
-Outcome of Github discussion about your contribution can help you create good content for the issue.
+Outcome of GitHub discussion about your contribution can help you create good content for the issue.
 As a first step when creating a new issue, an issue template has to be selected.
 Select appropriate `issue template` and it'll help you create an issue with right content.

 Remember that issue may be the first thing a reviewer of your PR will look at to get an idea of what you are proposing.
 It will also be used by the community in the future to find about what new features and enhancements are included in new releases.

 ### Implement the change
-All contributions to Janssen Project should be made via Github pull requests(PR).
+All contributions to Janssen Project should be made via GitHub pull requests(PR).

 > New to PR workflow??
 Learn and practice it at [first-contributions](https://github.com/firstcontributions/first-contributions)